Novu Wellness Mental Health

 BPD is often shown as drama or mood swings, but many people with BPD are kind and just overwhelmed.
 It’s important not to confuse BPD with bipolar disorder or depression.

 Covert narcissism is sometimes confused with being shy or sad, but it’s really about hiding control behind guilt.
-If you’re unsure what you’re seeing, don’t rely on a post talk to a therapist who understands both.
+If you’re unsure what you’re seeing, don’t rely on a post; talk to a therapist who understands both.

 Mental health is complex.
 Labels don’t tell the full story.
 If you’re unsure about what’s true, trust real experts, not short videos.